Cincinnati product liability lawyer reviewing why Hip Implant Defect injuries occur and Devices Fail on Patients

 Australian health officials have identified seven models using the Stryker LFIT hip femoral heads, with head diameters ranging from 36 mm to 44 mm, which may cause issues for patients.
 An entire line of Stryker’s products with similar specifications has also been included in the hazard alert.
 The affected Stryker femoral heads are used in the following models:

-If you or a loved one has suffered from a hip implant defect, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one has suffered from a hip implant defect, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding your hip implant defect lawsuit.